WP2. Managing stormwater as a resource

 WP2 Research at University of Cambridge

-The potential for aquifer recharge and storage using stormwater is also being evaluated.
+The potential for aquifer recharge and storage using stormwater was also evaluated.
 The work establishes the factors that influence the scheme (climatic, hydro-geologic, water quality, etc.) and the techniques available (e.g. passive infiltration vs. well recharge).
-An analysis of the current policies hindering the application is being carried out and recommendations made.
+An analysis of the current policies hindering the application was carried out and recommendations made.

 WP2 Research at University of Exeter

-We aim to systematically evaluate the potential benefits of Rainwater Harvesting (RWH) on water supply augmentation and urban flood management in UK cities, using the methodology illustrated in the diagram (right).
+We aimed to systematically evaluate the potential benefits of Rainwater Harvesting (RWH) on water supply augmentation and urban flood management in UK cities, using the methodology illustrated in the diagram (right).

-This approach is being applied to both household and large-scale RWH systems in the Northwest Cambridge Development, using a 30-year simulation period.
+This approach was applied to both household and large-scale RWH systems in the Northwest Cambridge Development, using a 30-year simulation period.

-UKCP09 hourly rainfall data sets (30-year time horizon from 2010 to 2039) will also be used in the model to account for climate change impact on the rainfall pattern and the system performance.
+UKCP09 hourly rainfall data sets (30-year time horizon from 2010 to 2039) were also used in the model to account for climate change impact on the rainfall pattern and the system performance.

-Finally, we are evaluating the impact on system performance of different storage volumes taken from the British standard.
+Finally, we evaluated the impact on system performance of different storage volumes taken from the British standard.

 WP2 Research at Newcastle University